mo-salah1998/Docker-Lab-Starter/README.md

 ## Hints and Tips
 - Refer to the [Docker Documentation](https://docs.docker.com/) if you need help with Docker commands.
 - Check for errors during the build or run process and debug accordingly.
-- If you are new to Flask or Python, take some time to review the code in `app.py`.
+- If you are new to Flask or Python, take some time to review the code in `main.py`.
+- Test database connectivity using the `mysql` CLI or a GUI client like MySQL Workbench.
+- Check for errors during container startup and debug logs with `docker-compose logs`.

 ---